Where It’s From

 With a small number of exceptions, whiskey in the United States must

-- must possess the taste, aroma and characteristics generally attributed to whisky.
+- Possess the taste, aroma and characteristics generally attributed to whisky.

 These requirements apply to all whiskey, American or otherwise.
 To be labeled a straight whiskey, the whiskey must be aged at least two years and contain no additives.